Frequently Asked Questions for Students (FAQS)

 How will I know if I am registered?

-- You will receive a bill at home listing your courses and a signed course selection form.
+- You will receive a bill at home listing your courses and an electronically signed course selection form.

 How will I know what the college course names are?